sean-halpin/synthetic_dataset_creation_blender/README.md

 Use the blender python api `bpy`

 Create as many iterations & augmentations as required

 - Light Intensity, Position, Count
 - Camera Position, Focal Length, Orientation
 - Object Positions, Types, Distortions, Count

 ## Perfectly Annotated Rendered Scenes

-We can know everything about the scene, making it possible to - Generate an image of the scene
+We can know everything about the scene, making it possible to

+- Generate an image of the scene
-- Image's corresponding segmentation-map
+- Generate the image's corresponding segmentation-map
-- Image's corresponding  depth-map
+- Generate the image's corresponding depth-map

 ## Script the Randomise/Render workflow & run blender headless on a server with GPU